-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
+Instruction for External Examiner: The examiner will set 8 questions (2 questions from each unit).
+The students will be required to attempt any five questions (selecting at least one question from each unit).
 All questions will carry equal marks.

-PERFORMANCE MANAGEMENT PAPER CODE: MBA 305
+PERFORMANCE MANAGEMENT PAPER CODE: 2305/50905